 Battery Powered Wheelchair: Akülü Tekerlekli Sandalye

 By law, public buildings must be accessible.
 For this reason, especially in hotels, accessibility is constantly checked and there are steep penalties for non-compliance.
 For more information on any hotel’s accessibility visit the website or ask for information.
-Here are a few of the best disabled-friendly hotels in Istanbul:
+Here are a few of the best accessible hotels in Istanbul:

 Romance Istanbul Hotel